 - Now take some amount of warm water and pour it into the jar.

-- Next, you have to close the lid of the jar and shake it vigorously until you get your required amount of foam in the matcha.
+- Next, you have to close the lid of the jar and shake it vigorously until you get the required amount of foam in the matcha.

 - Now, you can pour the matcha tea into a cup.